-Turmeric, also known as curcumin, is one of the most studied natural ingredients in the world.
-Known for it’s anti-inflammatory properties, there are volumes of research on turmeric, so much so that it’s recognized by Health Canada as a powerful anti-inflammatory and joint pain reliever, an antioxidant and a potential treatment for minor skin wounds and irritations.
+Turmeric is one of the most studied natural ingredients in the world.
+Known for its anti-inflammatory properties, there are volumes of research on turmeric, so much so that it’s recognized by Health Canada as a powerful anti-inflammatory and joint pain reliever, an antioxidant, and a potential treatment for minor skin wounds and irritations.

-In addition, turmeric is currently being studied for its effect on cholesterol, diabetes, weight loss, inflammatory bowel disease (ulcerative colitis, depression, neurodegenerative conditions Alzheimer's, Parkinson',as a preventative cancer agent, and as a mitigator of conventional cancer treatments side effects.
+Additionally, turmeric is currently being studied for its effects on cholesterol, diabetes, weight loss, inflammatory bowel disease (Crohn's and ulcerative colitis), depression, neurodegenerative conditions, Alzheimer's, Parkinson's, as a preventative cancer agent, and as a mitigator of conventional cancer treatment side effects.

 Cautions and warnings

 Consult a health care practitioner prior to use if you are pregnant, have gallstones or a bile duct obstruction, stomach ulcers or excess stomach acid.